Medicare in Rhode Island

 - Apply in person at your nearest Social Security office during business hours.

-The five parts of Medicare include Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, and Medigap.
-Enrolling in these Medicare plans can help cover most, if not all, of your medical needs.
+The parts of Medicare include Medicare Part A, Medicare Part B, Medicare Part C, Medicare Part D, and Medigap”

-- Medicare Part C, also known as Medicare Advantage, replaces Part A and Part B and many Part C plans cover additional benefits like prescription drugs, vision, dental, etc.
+- Medicare Part C, also known as Medicare Advantage, substitutes Part A and Part B and most Part C plans include additional benefits like coverage for prescription drugs, vision, dental, etc.

 - Medicare Part D helps cover prescription drugs.

-- Medicare Supplement plans help cover out-of-pocket costs of Part A and B.
+- Medicare Supplement plans help cover the out-of-pocket costs of Part A and B.

-What is the requirement to qualify for Medicare?
+What Are the Requirements to Qualify for Medicare?

-All citizens or permanent residents aged 65 and older qualify for Medicare in Rhode Island. [i] Individuals aged 50 and older who are the child or widow of a government worker may also qualify for Medicare.
-Also, people below the age of 65 can receive Medicare if they have a qualifying disability and have received Social Security or Railroad Retirement Board disability benefits.
+All citizens or permanent residents aged 65 and older qualify for Medicare in Rhode Island.
+Individuals aged 50 and older who are the child or widow of a government worker may also qualify for Medicare.
+Also, people below the age of 65 can receive Medicare if they have a qualifying disability and have received Social Security or Railroad Retirement Board disability benefits for 24 months.

-Generally, you must receive disability benefits for 24 months to qualify for Part A and Part B. However, suppose you have been diagnosed with End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS).
-In that case, you will be automatically signed up for Medicare from the first month you receive disability benefits.
+If you have been diagnosed with end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), you will be automatically signed up for Medicare from the first month you receive disability benefits.
 GoHealth licensed insurance agents are trained to help walk you through how to first enroll in Medicare.

 If you do not enroll in Original Medicare when you are first eligible, you risk facing late enrollment penalties for Part A or Part B. The exception to this rule is when you are transitioning from a group health plan to Medicare.
 Once you enroll in Medicare, if you do not enroll in either Part D or another creditable drug coverage, you also risk a Part D permanent late enrollment penalty.
 As soon as you are eligible for Medicare, reach out to a GoHealth licensed insurance agent so that we can help you enroll on time.